 Potentially having to move twice, if you do not get a rent back.

-Finding a temporary place to live can be a bit difficult if you do not have an option to move in with friends or family.
+Finding a temporary place to live can be a bit stressful if you do not have an option to move in with friends or family.
 (AirBnB?
 Long term hotel?)

 Here are some general tips on successfully buying and selling a home at the same time.